renovate-bot/khulnasoft-lab-_-vulx/docs/tutorials/integrations/azure-devops.md

 To set up the scanner, you'll need to enable Microsoft Defender for Containers and the CI/CD integration.
 When your CI/CD workflows push images to your registries, you can view registry scan results and a summary of CI/CD scan results.

 The findings of the CI/CD scans are an enrichment to the existing registry scan findings by Qualys.
-Defender for Cloud's CI/CD scanning is powered by Aqua Vul
+Defender for Cloud's CI/CD scanning is powered by Khulnasoft Vul

 [action]: https://github.com/khulnasoft-lab/vul-azure-pipelines-task
 [azure]: https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-containers-cicd